 Conclusion: Do Tax Preparers Make Good Money?

-Something that impressed me about my conversation with Kim Erick was how her business has grown to allow her and her husband financial security and the freedom to do the things they value.
+Something that impressed me about all three of my conversations with Kim Erick was how her business has grown to allow her and her husband financial security and the freedom to do the things they value.
 As a tax prep expert, she’s built her tax prep and bookkeeping biz using the skills she learned through TaxBiz and Bookkeeper Launch.
 You can read Kim's third interview here.

 But can I become a well-paid tax preparer?

 What Kim shared with me isn’t an isolated thing for graduates of Ben Robinson’s courses.
 I first learned about Ben when he contacted me about becoming an affiliate when he started Bookkeeper Business Launch.
 My team and I have reviewed each new version.